matesaman9910/secure-contact-terminal_SCT/README.md

 This project, including its source code, design, and assets, is the intellectual property of its creator.
 Unauthorized use, redistribution, or modification without explicit permission is strictly prohibited.

-For inquiries or permission requests, please contact the project owner.
+For inquiries or permission requests, please contact the project owner at matejkratochvilbilina@gmail.com.